AYLIEN/fine-grained-event-classification/blogs/fine-grained-event-classification-blogpost.md

 ### Event Classification

-We would like to build automatic ways to filter a raw stream of news into a feed which only contain events that are (1) relevant and
-(2) novel for a given user.
-This post focuses on (1): classifying news events as relevant / not relevant to specific topics.

-We will use machine learning models for text classification and let users both **define** and **subscribe** to labels of interest.
+In our hypothetical event filtering system, we'll use machine learning models to categorize content, and
+let users both **define** and **subscribe** to labels of interest.
 This is similiar to following particular topics on sites such as Google News, with the important distinction that we do not want to miss *any* events of a certain type.
 In other words, we are not building a recommender system, we are building a ML-driven event monitoring system for _**filtering**_ news content, and both precision and recall are important.